HademiData/DesignPatterns-JAVA/README.md

 ## Hello
 ### welcome!
-This is the code for practical Java applications of Design Patterns in software Engieering
+This is the code for practical Java applications of Design Patterns in software Engineering